 Recommendation: The City's Administrator or other designated employee should monitor these deadlines and upload the required financial information within the required deadlines.

 Management's Response:

-The City administration agrees with the finding and the recommendation.
-Administration has changed employee assignments in this area and will monitor the quarterly and annual submittals to ensure compliance with the State Legal Compliance Audit Guide.
+The City administration agrees with the above recommendation.
+The City Administrator or other designated employee will monitor the submission of the quarterly reports to ensure compliance with the State Legal Compliance Audit Guide.